 Annual compliance is the natural conclusion of the monthly compliance cycle, bringing the tax year to its formal close.
-This is now considerably simplified under RTI owing to the periodic FPS and EPS submissions.
+This is now considerably simplified under real time information (RTI) owing to the periodic full payment submissions (FPS) and employer payment summary (EPS) submissions.

 This final payment for the year should be made by the deadline date of 19 April, or 22 April if paying electronically.